 The Universal Pre-Kindergarten Program

 The universal pre-kindergarten program is an optional play-based program for all Island four-year-old children.
-There will be no parent fee for the core program and offered 15 hours a week out of licensed early childhood centers starting in September 2021.
+There will be no parent fee for the core program and offered 15 hours a week out of licensed early childhood centres starting in September 2022.

 Pre-kindergarten educators will support the children’s transition to kindergarten by developing a portfolio for each child which will highlight their overall development.

-Most Island four-year-old children already attend an early childhood center providing pre-kindergarten.
-By providing increased access we anticipate other families will take advantage of this early childhood program for their children.
+Most Island four-year-old children already attend an early childhood centre providing pre-kindergarten.
+By providing increased access we anticipate other families will take advantage of this early childhood program for their children

 Providing access to high quality early childhood experiences for all children through a universal pre-kindergarten program will support a child’s overall development thus making the transition to kindergarten and public school easier.